It is January, just a few days into the New Year and I am already missing the fresh produce that went straight from our garden to our table.

 To freeze the corn properly, I should have “blanched” it for 4-6 minutes, then submerge it in cold water to stop it from cooking.

-I think it will be fine.
-It probably won’t have the mouthwatering sweetness it had at the peak of the season, but it is better than the canned GMO corn at the local grocery store.
+I think it will taste fine.
+It probably won’t have the mouthwatering sweetness it had at the peak of the season, but it is better than the canned corn at the local grocery store.

 Some people LOVE corn.
 I am not one of those people.
 But I have to admit, the corn that I got through the CSA I joined this year was absolutely delicious.